1916 Australian conscription referendum: Proposal

-That conscription could split the Labor Party was obvious by mid-1916.
+The fact that conscription could split the Labor Party was obvious by mid-1916.
 Although Hughes was eager for conscription to be enacted immediately after returning from England, he bided his time in July and August to politically organise before putting the motion before Parliament.
 It became clear that support for a bill to introduce compulsory overseas conscription would be passed in the House, with the Opposition making up the deficit from Labor defectors, but not in the Senate.
 Conscription was thus deemed impossible to enact, given the political landscape in late 1916.
 However, a majority did exist in both houses to hold a public vote on the question.
 No such vote was strictly necessary, as the Commonwealth government already possessed the powers to enact conscription without amending the Constitution.
 The poll would thus actually be to gain symbolic, rather than legal, approval for the introduction of conscription.

 The Governor-General, Ronald Munro Ferguson, 1st Viscount Novar, was a stern imperialist who openly associated with the David Lloyd George government in England and was influential behind the scenes in pushing for conscription to aid the Empire's war effort.
 Realising the impasse, Munro Ferguson promised Hughes upon his return that he would sign a bill for conscription, and grant a double dissolution if the parliament could not pass it.
 However, Hughes quickly realised that the issue could destroy the party, especially if taken to a general election, and that there were few options except to take the question directly to the people.
 This route was advised by High Court Justices Edmund Barton and Samuel Griffith.
 At least one close associate felt that the prospect of a referendum on the issue also appealed to Hughes‘ self-perception of his popular status.
 "Hughes revelled in his own success as a charismatic leader, and it appealed strongly to his romantic nature to be able to talk directly with the people".